lorikayman/RebisTheory/src/lib/rebis_theory.md

 Due to an unidentified relation between dragons and Spiral Order, but though the presence of dragon scales in Azure Guardian armor -- `A noble helmet reserved for the most senior members of the Spiral Order.
 The technique which weaves dragon scale seamlessly into the metal is a closely guarded secret` ([Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm)), -- the naming of Drakon here only affirms Spiral Order's _observation of them as reminiscent of dragons_, which by proxy suggests a general appearance of the latter, as close if not identical to a dragon, apart from, potentially, creature's size.

-We propose, that 3 sub-specie of Drakons suggest existence of divine, shadow and rage dragons, which, if mapped onto earlier elements of storm, frenzy, and rage would plausibly fit to descriptions of implied dragon beasts, referred in the [Dragon Helms](https://wiki.spiralknights.com/Frenzy_Dragon_Helm#Frenzy_Dragon_Helm).
+We propose, that 3 sub-species of Drakons suggest existence of divine, shadow and rage dragons, which, if mapped onto earlier elements of storm, frenzy, and rage would plausibly fit to descriptions of implied dragon beasts, referred in the [Dragon Helms](https://wiki.spiralknights.com/Frenzy_Dragon_Helm#Frenzy_Dragon_Helm).

 We match 3 sub-species of Drakon battle sprites to 3 elements, established earlier.
 There are 3 variants of Drakon: [red Drakon](https://wiki.spiralknights.com/Drakon), [divine Drakon](https://wiki.spiralknights.com/Drakon_(Divine)), [shadow Drakon](https://wiki.spiralknights.com/Drakon_(Shadow)).
 They suggest existence of divine and shadow aspects to their evolution if we extrapolate on Morlin's explanation: `Though their cellular identity is still wholly that of a battle sprite.
 My hypothesis is that somehow they rapidly evolved to survive in their new environment` ([A Revelation in Flames - The Lab - Morlin](https://wiki.spiralknights.com/A_Revelation_in_Flames/The_Lab)).